-CWS-ON has acquired WorldView-3 imagery from July 2020 covering the Big Creek and Long Point NWAs, and has tasked the satellite to acquire similar imagery in 2022.
+CWS-ON has acquired WorldView-3 imagery from July 2020 and 2022 covering the Big Creek and Long Point NWAs.
 Phragmites within the Big Creek NWA and Long Point NWA have been delineated and mapped by Dr. Pat Chow-Fraser's team at McMaster University.
 This mapping, in addition to some ground truthing data and hand-delineation, will be used to inform management actions; CWS-ON will incorporate herbicide buffer zones into the mapping, differentiating areas to be treated by ground versus aerial herbicide application.
 For Phragmites patches to be treated aerially, CWS-ON will create bounding boxes around the polygons; irregular shaped polygons cannot be treated effectively using aerial application, and so must be converted into rectangular polygons, which allow the helicopter pilot to fly in consistent, straight swaths.

-Post-treatment WorldView-3 imagery collection in summer of 2020 and 2022 will be analysed and compared to pre-treatment imagery to assess the efficacy of management at the 2019, 2020 and 2021 sites.
+Post-treatment WorldView-3 imagery collected in the summer of 2020 and 2022 is being analysed and compared to pre-treatment imagery to assess the efficacy of management at the 2019 - 2022 sites.
 Post-treatment imagery will also highlight areas which may require re-treatment in subsequent years.

-CWS-ON will work with the Science and Technology branch of ECCC to refine and implement a vegetation classification model using this satellite imagery.
+CWS-ON is working with the Science and Technology branch of ECCC to refine and implement a vegetation classification model using this satellite imagery.
 This model will distinguish between treated areas, Phragmites, native vegetation, and other land classifications.
 CWS-ON will help test and refine this model by validating results from this model on the ground through visual observations.